thepapaswag/codex-cloud-workflow/docs/codex-implementation-plan.md

 - Assume GitHub Free; Actions minutes limited on private repos.
 - Push early and pin branch in prompts; Codex Cloud crawls remote.
 - Keep diffs small; follow conventional commits; respect allowlists.

+---

+## Validation Plan (Codex Connected)

+Goal: demonstrate that a typical downstream project can run Codex Cloud tasks CPU-only, with predictable dependency setup and zero-click bridge behavior.

+Checklist
+- [ ] Create an issue via the form that updates a doc only, with Preamble:
+  - Environment: `source .codex/cloud.env`
+  - Setup: `bash .codex/setup.sh`
+- [ ] Confirm the dispatch workflow creates `codex/issue-<n>` and (if permitted) a draft PR; otherwise, it comments instructions.
+- [ ] Open the PR manually if auto-creation is blocked; comment `@codex review`.
+- [ ] Observe Codex Cloud execution; verify it sources `.codex/cloud.env` and runs `.codex/setup.sh` (artifacts/logs or PR comments).
+- [ ] Ensure the change is limited to allowlisted paths; CI/Spec Police behavior is as expected.
+- [ ] Merge the PR.

+Batch path
+- [ ] Prepare a multi-row `codex_tasks.csv` and matching `.codex/preambles/*.md` entries that include the Environment/Setup Preamble.
+- [ ] Run `make batch` to create issues; observe dispatch and proceed as above.

+Troubleshooting
+- [ ] If Node/Go managers aren’t present in Cloud, limit tasks to Python or add explicit manager install steps in the Issue Preamble.
+- [ ] If a project needs GPU, mark those tasks out of scope for Codex Cloud or create a separate, GPU-capable path.